sgrasso/hapi-direct/README.md

 You have the ability to create versioned routes and still keep the URL path consistent.
 The request.route.version is currently the location checked for versioned or A/B tested routes.
 For this to be successful you will need another method outside hapi-direct to set this value or A/B scenario.

-The application I work with makes use of a simple resource security module that speaks with a backend database to determine the feature versions I have access too.
+For example the an application I work with makes use of a simple resource security module that speaks with a backend database to determine the feature versions I have access too.
 Of course if this value does not exist hapi-direct proceeds by checking without an appended version.

 ## Use